hsogo/gazeparser/GazeParser/docs/index.rst

 News
 ==================
 **2012/07/31**
-    GazeParser 0.5.1 is released.
+    * GazeParser 0.5.1 is released.
 Pupil detection performance is improved.
 See :doc:`changelog` for detail.
+    * Some issues on synchronization between PCs are described at :ref:`advanced`.

 **2012/07/24**
-    :ref:`Sample01<sample01>` and :ref:`Sample02<sample02>` of GazeParser.TrackingTools are added.
+    * :ref:`Sample01<sample01>` and :ref:`Sample02<sample02>` of GazeParser.TrackingTools are added.

 **2012/06/28**
-    GazeParser 0.5.0 is released.
+    * GazeParser 0.5.0 is released.
 See :doc:`changelog` for detail.

 **2012/05/24**
-    GazeParser 0.4.1 is released.
+    * GazeParser 0.4.1 is released.
 See :doc:`changelog` for detail.

 **2012/05/10**
-    GazeParser 0.4.0 is released.
+    * GazeParser 0.4.0 is released.

 Contents